adasegroup/ML2022_lectures/README.md

 The seminars of the course can accessed via the [link](https://github.com/adasegroup/ML2022_seminars).

 ## Contact regarding this github repo:
-If you have any questions/suggestions regarding this githup repository or have found any bugs, please write to me at Nina.Mazyavkina@skoltech.ru
+If you have any questions/suggestions regarding this githup repository or have found any bugs, please write to me at Nina.Mazyavkina